eriksilver/eriksilver.github.io/_posts/2015-11-15-Understanding-Shopify-filters.md

 ---
 layout: post
-title: How to work with Shopify Collection Filters' and their limitations
+title: How to work with Shopify Collection Filters and their limitations
 tags: Shopify, filters, How to
 published: true
 permalink: /blog/